NZMSA/2016-Phase-2/Auckland/Day 3/3.5 Integrate Database to Solution/README.md

 # 3. 5.
 [WIP] Integrate Database to Solution

-# NOTE THIS IS A WORK IN PROGRESS
+# NOTE THIS IS A WORK IN PROGRESS - UPDATED AFTER FRIDAY SESSION - COMPLETED CODE WILL BE UP SOON
 ## Introduction
 So now that we have a database attached to our server (web app), we now want our client application (xamarin application) to do GET and POST requests to the database.